akraino-edge-stack/kni-installer/README.md

 Once the manifests repository is being cloned, it will contain several folders with all the specific manifests for the blueprint.
 In order to choose a provider and footprint, the BASE_PATH needs to be specific.
 Current values are: libvirt/1-node, libvirt/3-node, aws/1-node, aws/3-node

+**SITE_REPO: Repository for the site manifests**

+Each site can have different manifests and settings.
+This needs to be a per-site repository where individual settings need to be stored, and where the generated manifests per site will be stored (TODO).

-**SETTINGS: Specific site settings**
+**SETTINGS_PATH: Specific site settings**

-This is going to contain the settings that will be different per deployment.
-Depending on the provider it will contain some specific settings.
-A sample settings file can be seen at: [https://raw.githubusercontent.com/redhat-nfvpe/kni-edge-base/master/libvirt/sample_settings.yaml](https://raw.githubusercontent.com/redhat-nfvpe/kni-edge-base/master/libvirt/sample_settings.yaml ) .
-But different settings per site can be created on different git repos.
+Once the site repository is being cloned, it needs to contain a settings.yaml file with the per-site settings.
+This needs to be the path inside the SITE_REPO where the settings.yaml is contained.
+A sample settings file can be seen at [https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=libvirt/sample_settings.yaml;hb=refs/heads/master](https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=libvirt/sample_settings.yaml;hb=refs/heads/master) for libvirt, and at [https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=aws/sample_settings.yaml;hb=refs/heads/master](https://gerrit.akraino.org/r/gitweb?p=kni/templates.git;a=blob_plain;f=aws/sample_settings.yaml;hb=refs/heads/master) for AWS.
+Different settings file need to be created per site.

 ## How to deploy for AWS